alt3/cakephp-swagger/README.md

 The above will:

-- create two definition endpoints named `api` and `editor` serving swagger json
+- create two document endpoints named `api` and `editor` serving swagger json
 - make swagger-php:
     - scan all files and folders defined in `include` for swagger-php annotations
     - skip all files and folders defined in `exclude`